South Manitou Island Village Tour

 Kerry Kelly 2007

 The USLSS and lighthouse facilities were designed to be self-sufficient.
 The village developed around 1902 as servicemen and their families moved to the island.
 Eventually, logging operations slowed and the main dock fell into disrepair and residents of the original village either left for the mainland or moved to the current site of the SMI village.
 Most of the houses in the village were built or moved to this location between 1908 and 1920.
 Several of the houses in the village were Montgomery Ward kit homes, which were both affordable and relatively quick to build.
-Most of the houses in the village are used for NPS staff and volunteer housing during the summer.
-Please respect the privacy of those who live here.
+As you explore the village please respect the privacy of those who live here.

 SMI Visitor Center